KonVision/custom_image_uploader/README.md

 # PHP image uploader

-This is a simple and lightweight image uploder, that you can use to build a bigger project with.
+This is a simple and lightweight image uploader, that you can use to build a bigger project with.
-The uploader is a simple php file that saves an image from a POST request to a folder and sends you the url to access the image.
+The uploader is a simple PHP file that saves an image from a POST request to a folder and sends you the URL to access the image.

-All images / Files are going to embed in applications like discord/ whatsapp.
+All images / Files are going to embed in applications like Discord/WhatsApp.

 # Setup:

 1. Copy the upload.php file and upload it to your web server.
-(Example: /var/www/website/upload.php)
+(Example: `/var/www/website/upload.php`)

-3. Customize the script:
+2. Customize the script:

-    -> Line 3: Exchange the SECRET KEY with your upload key
+    - Line 3: Exchange `YOUR_UPLOAD_SECRET` with your upload secret (for example random generated string e.g. of 20 characters).

-    -> Line 4: Exchange the uploadhost with the domain that has the upload script: (Ex: https : //domain .wtf/images/upload.php)
+    - Line 4: Exchange the upload host with the domain of the upload script (e.g. `http://yourdomain.com/upload.php`)

-    -> Line 5: Optioal: Add a redirect url, that you get redirected to, in care someone calls the website without a image uploader.
+    - Line 5: Optional: Add a redirect URL, that you get redirected to, in case someone calls the website without an image uploader.

-3. Run the .sxcu file from the repo, and customize the custom uploader settings to fir your configuration of the upload.php
+3. Run the [`ShareX.sxcu`](https://github.com/KonVision/custom_image_uploader/blob/main/sharex.sxcu)-File (if you want to use [ShareX](https://getsharex.com)) or the [`ShareNix.json`](https://github.com/KonVision/custom_image_uploader/blob/main/sharenix.json)-File (if you want to use [ShareNix](https://github.com/Francesco149/sharenix)) from the repository, and customize the custom uploader settings to fit your configuration of the [`upload.php`](https://github.com/KonVision/custom_image_uploader/blob/main/upload.php)-Script.

-     -> k = secret key
+    - k = upload secret

-     -> File from name: d

-     -> Destination Type: Image uploader

-     -> Method: POST

-      -> Request URL: https:// yourdomain .com/upload.php
+    - Request URL = API URL (e.g. `http://yourdomain.com/upload.php`)

+    - Optional: d = file name

-4. Upload images.
+4. Upload images by using ShareX or ShareNix!

-# Troubleshooting:
+# Troubleshooting

 Some errors you may encounter:

-Error 404:
+### `Error 404`

-     Make sure you actually call the php script, and not some other website / make sure apache / nginx is running
+> Make sure you actually call the php script, and not some other website.
+> Make sure your Apache/nginx server is running.

-Sorry, your file could not be uploaded:
+### `Sorry, your file could not be uploaded.`

-     Make sure you have php 7.4 installed & that the service is running (systemctl status php7.4-fpm)
+> Make sure you have PHP 7.4 installed & that the service is running (`systemctl status php7.4-fpm`).

-     Make sure your php script hast permissions to create files (sudo chown -R www-data:www-data /var/www)
+> Make sure your PHP script has permissions to create files (`sudo chown -R www-data:www-data /var/www`)`